-- Request permission to bring self-printed copies of the books, by following this guidance.
+- Request permission to use self-printed copies of the books, by following this guidance.

 You may not:

-- Bring any books not listed as permitted (not all books in the reading list are permitted).
+- Use any books that are not listed as permitted (not all books in the reading list are permitted).

-- Annotate your books in any way (your name is fine).
+- Annotate your books in any way (your name and candidate number are fine).